Public History Alumni

 My interest in museums has roots in a childhood filled with family vacations to historic sites, national and state parks, and museums.
 The summer before my junior year at St. Olaf College in Northfield, MN, I began working at the Titanic exhibit for the Science Museum of Minnesota.
 This experience solidified my decision to pursue a career in museums.
 Later that year I worked as an exhibit design intern for the Northfield Historical Society.
 I researched, wrote, fabricated, and installed an exhibit on the Carnegie Library in Northfield, MN.
 That summer I interned for the Washington County Historical Society, where I worked at the Warden's House Museum, giving tours and developing a coloring book designed to teach fourth graders about local history.
 As a senior, I worked with the Northfield History Collaborative, a project that helped community partners to collect and digitize local history in a single online database.

 I came to UMass because I wanted to study traditional history as well as public history, and this program offered me the opportunity to do both.
 While here, I studied the sectional conflict in nineteenth-century America, a long-standing interest of mine, but I was also able to explore other interests, such as sense of place.
 I also had the opportunity to work on an oral history project for the Music Department.
 In the summer of 2012, I worked as an intern in Development at the Minneapolis Institute of Arts, focusing on their use of social media.
-After graduation I accepted a position with Historic Deerfield's Summer Fellowship Program, and today work with the same organization in the Development Department.
+After graduation I accepted a position with Historic Deerfield's Summer Fellowship Program, and later joined the staff of the Development Department.
+In 2015 I returned to Minnesota, and accepted a position as Annual Fund Coordinator for the Children's Theater Company in Minnepaolis.
+Today I serve as the Manager of Invidual Giving for that organization.

 The Owner/Engineer of Shoestring Studio since 1982, Rusty returned to graduate school in 2008, completing degrees in History/Public History and Education.
 Applying decades of experience as a recording engineer, Rusty focused his studies on oral history.
 Over the course of his graduate work he contributed to oral histories of the UMass Music Department, and completed an internship digitizing materials for UMass Special Collections and Archives.
 In April 2014, as a part of the UMass Music Department's celebration of its 75th Anniversary, Rusty unveiled the video "University of Massachusetts UMass Music Department: A Beginning," showing selected excerpts from 35 interviews conducted by UMass History students over the last 4 years.